Metropolis2/Ridesharing/README.md

 **# METROPOLIS-Ridesharing**

-This repository contains script files for ridesharing in a simulaton of Metropolis for the any network.
+This repository contains script files for ridesharing in a Metropolis simulaton for the any network.

 **How to Start**